shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-high-impact-media-type-on-android.md

 ---
-Title : Show High Impact Media Type on Android Description : <div id="ID-000007ff__note_shz_n2s_lwb"
+title : Show High Impact Media Type on Android description : This page has instructions and code samples for showing a high impact media as banner ad view in Xandr Mobile SDK for Android.
-Note: This feature is available in
-Xandr Mobile SDK version 8.1 for Android.
 ---

-# Show High Impact Media Type on Android
+# Show high impact media type on Android

-<div id="ID-000007ff__note_shz_n2s_lwb"
+> [!NOTE]

-Note: This feature is available in
-Xandr Mobile SDK version 8.1 for Android.
+> This feature is available in Xandr Mobile SDK version 8.1 for Android.

 ## Overview

 This page has instructions and code samples for showing a high impact media as banner ad view in Xandr Mobile SDK for Android.

 ## Methods